agens-no/EllipticCurveKeyPair/README.md

 ## Feedback

 We would 😍 to hear your opinion about this library.
 Wether you like or don’t.
 Please file an issue if there’s something you would like to see improved.
-Reach me on twitter as [@hfossli](https://twitter.com/hfossli) if you have any questions at all 😀.
+You can reach me as [@hfossli](https://twitter.com/hfossli) on twitter and elsewhere. 😀

 [<img src="http://static.agens.no/images/agens_logo_w_slogan_avenir_medium.png" width="340" />](http://agens.no/)